Yet-Another-Web-Stack/Session-PHP-Memcached/README.md

 * sid_pepper: defaults to "this is not quite secret" and should be changed
 * memcache_user: no default, only use if the memcache is password protected
 * memcache_password: no default, only use if the memcache is password protected
+* serializer: a callable to serialize the session
+* unserializer: a callable to unserialize the session